The princess of the Alps...

 The Jaillet area and its ski area offer the best views of the Mont Blanc.
 The chalets located at the foot of the massif offer a quick access to the center, which is at a walking distance.
 The heights of the Jaillet and the Riglard district offer stunning views on the granitic peaks of Mont Blanc.

 Megeve is connected to the resorts of Giettaz and Combloux.
 Very sunny, the Jaillet caters to skiers who like to see beautiful landscapes, sunbathing and ski-terrace.
 However, the connection with La Giettaz offers its share of technical tracks.

 It should also be noted that the Compagnie du Mont Blanc has already invested heavily in infrastructure and is planning to continue its efforts to acquire the Megeve ski area.

-Megeve is a village of mid-altitude moutain, with a tradition that is both rural due to its history and heritage, and chic thanks to the influence from the Rothschild family.
-Megève is sublime in its preserved architecture (many farmhouses "frozen" in time or renovated, rustic or luxurious chalets ...), its landmark location facing the Mont Blanc and its historic village center.
+Megeve is a village of a mid-altitude mountain, with a tradition that is both rural due to its history and heritage, and chic thanks to the influence of the Rothschild family.
+Megeve is sublime in its preserved architecture (many farmhouses "frozen" in time or renovated, rustic or luxurious chalets ...), its landmark location facing the Mont Blanc and its historic village centre.